elikary/tois2021/librec-2.0.0/README.md

  For instance, `librec-2.0.0/result/cm100k_observed/fold1/mostpopular`

- NOTE: To run scripts in unix systems, you need to assign the right persmissions to each file.
+ NOTE: To run the scripts in unix systems, you need to assign the right persmissions to each file.
 Run:

     $ chmod +x run_cross
     $ chmod +x movefolders_cv